-Place of first recorded reconciliation between indigenous and non-indigenous Australians is being nominated to Australia’s National Heritage List.
+The place where Australia's first recorded act of reconciliation between indigenous and non-indigenous Australians has been nominated to Australia’s National Heritage List.

 18 years before settlement, in Cooktown in the far north of Queensland, the first recorded act of reconciliation to took place between the Bama (the local indigenous community) and Cook’s Endeavour crew.
 The Bama and the National Trust of Australia (Queensland) are nominating the extraordinary place where this occurred to Australia’s National Heritage List.

 “Cooktown shows a story of [the] humanity of our people when they met with Captain Cook.
 They instigated meetings with Captain Cook…and it was that understanding from both cultures that made that ground zero for the birth of Australia.”

 He goes on to explain why this story is so significant for Australia: